 To assist you with this decision, the Scheme Advisory Board (SAB) has obtained legal advice.
 You can read a commentary on that legal advice on the Public Sector Exit Payments page of the SAB website.
 You should also have regard to the letter from MHCLG to LGPS administering authorities dated 28 October 2020.

+The SAB recommends that you offer a deferred or immediate reduced pension based on the considerations that follow.

 You must take your own decision regarding the pension to be paid.
-The SAB recommends that you offer a deferred or immediate reduced pension based on the considerations that follow.
+You should ensure the decision-making process is undertaken at the appropriate level for your organisation.
+The process should be documented and auditable.

 If you decide to pay an unreduced pension, there is a risk that you could end up in the position of having to try and recover monies from the employer and/or the member:

 You will not be able to obtain the whole strain cost from the employer.
 The employer will be restricted to a maximum of £95k for all exit payments including the strain cost.
 If the employer has paid a cash alternative, they are unlikely to be able to pay any strain cost.
 The recommendation to the employer is that they do not pay the cash alternative to the member.
 If the employer decides to pay the cash alternative, they must notify you.